tillmzw/cos/content/posts/29-The-Dinner.md

 They also make Benjamin drink holy water to end his suffering.
 It doesn't succeed in killing him however.

 [^1]: No maggots!

+[^2]: Or real thunder - its hard to tell without windows.